tendermint/tendermint/UPGRADING.md

 009](https://tinyurl.com/rfc009) for a discussion of the complexities of upgrading consensus parameters.

+### RecheckTx Parameter Change

+`RecheckTx` was previously a parameter in the mempool section of the `config.toml`.
+Setting it to true means Tendermint will trigger the `CheckTx` ABCI call on every transaction remaining in the mempool following the execution of a block.
+Similar to the timeout parameter changes, this parameter makes more sense as a network-wide coordinated variable so that applications can be written knowing either all nodes run `RecheckTx` or that none of them do.

+Applications can turn on `RecheckTx` by altering the `ConsensusParams` in the `FinalizeBlock` `ABCI` response.

 ### CLI Changes

 The functionality around resetting a node has been extended to make it safer.
 The